justenwalker/resume/README.md

 I'm primarily a Go developer with a heavy focus on cloud infrastructure and platform development.
 I have experience with Kubernetes, AWS and Azure Clouds, Terraform, Ansible.

-### Sr. Staff Software Engineer at [Stoke, Inc.](https://www.stoke.com)
+### Sr. Staff Software Engineer at [Stoke, LLC.](https://www.stoke.com)

 2022-12 - present

 Cloud Infrastructure and Application Programmer

-- Authored OSS contributions to the AirByte Platform to ensure platform stability.
+- Authored over 10 OSS contributions to the AirByte Platform to ensure platform stability.
-- Built and managed back-end infratructure to support the platform.
+- Built and managed back-end infrastructure to support the platform; ensuring reliable and scalable performance.
-- Developed backend-services to move data from customer data sources into our warehouse.
-- Continously improved code quality and performance.
+- Continuously improved Go code quality and performance; Achieved 60% increase in code coverage, and near 100% across critical paths.
 - Optimized cloud computing costs.
+Reduced cloud spend by 50% using Spot instances and auto-scaling.
 - Implemented a new workflow engine using Temporal to create a scalable and robust data ingestion pipeline.
+Reduced cycle time by 50% when adding new data streams.
-- Worked with and managed teams across time zones.
+- Worked with and managed team members across time zones.

+#### Projects
+- **Airbyte Platform** : Managed the backbone of our data ingestion pipeline, ensuring the system could scale automatically; responding to outages and bugs; and upgrades.
+- **AWS EKS** : Many of the back-end systems were hosted on EKS.
+Ensured timely upgrades of EKS and all core components including monitoring and autoscaling with Karpenter.
+- **Stoke Workflows** : A workflow engine for scheduling and monitoring customer data-stream ingestion; built using Temporal and AirByte.

-### Sr. Staff Software Engineer at [Undisclosed Stealth Startup](https://www.linkedin.com/company/stealth-startup-51)
+### Sr. Staff Software Engineer at [Artica, Inc.](https://www.linkedin.com/company/articaofficial/)

 2021-10 - 2022-11

 Cloud Infrastructure and Application Programmer

-- Created initial AWS Cloud Infrastructure and Organization Structure
+- Created initial AWS Cloud Infrastructure and Organization Structure.
-- Implemented secure access to VPC resources via HashiCorp Boundary and TailScale
+- Implemented secure access to VPC resources via HashiCorp Boundary and TailScale - securing our access to sensitive data and services.
-- Used Terraform to describe AWS infrastrucuture requirements as code, applied via Terraform Cloud
+- Introduced Terraform to describe AWS infrastructure requirements as code (IaC), applied via Terraform Cloud - prevented manual errors from causing outages.
-- Created libraries and documentation to enable End-to-end observailibity via OpenTelemetry and DataDog
+- Created libraries and documentation to enable End-to-end observability via OpenTelemetry and DataDog.
-- Automated provisioning of group membership and access via AzureAD and Terraform
+- Automated provisioning of group membership and access via AzureAD and Terraform - reducing onboarding times from days into minutes.

+#### Projects
+- **gsd** : A cli application that supports getting access to production systems securely by correctly configuring AWS configuration and calling boundary and aws apis to construct secure tunnels.
+- **go-observe** : A library that encodes our observability best-practices and provides a simple interface to including observability across our applications.

 ### Principal Software Engineer at [Walmart](https://www.walmartlabs.com)